jjying89/Tableau-Citi-Bike/README.md

 Built with Tableau Public.

-## Trends observed over the 3 month period.
+## Trends observed over the 3 month period

 The most popular day for bike usage is on Tuesdays.